mala-project/mala/docs/source/install/README.md

             packages as installation may be very specific to your setup)
 * `horovod`: Enables training parallelization (not installed alongside other packages as installation may be very specific to your setup)
+* `minterpy`: Enables the calculation of minterpy descriptor using the [minterpy](https://github.com/casus/minterpy) code.

 MALA can be used without these packages, an error will only occur when attempting perform an operation these packages are crucial for.
 With the exception